microsounds/atelier/readme.md

 [rat]: https://github.com/microsounds/atelier/commit/2fe1c3745 "introduced ~/.once.d/10-git-upstream.sh"

-### Applying changes automatically after pulling from remote
+### Applying changes automatically after state change
-When pulling from remote, any post-install scripts that have changed since the last pull will be re-run automatically using a git `post-merge` hook symlinked to [`~/.local/lib/apply-changes`](.local/lib/apply-changes).
+For git operations that change the underlying state of the `git meta` working tree in `$HOME`, such as merges, pulling from remote, or checking out an older commit, post-install scripts that have changed will be re-run automatically git `post-merge` hook symlinked to [`~/.local/lib/apply-changes`](.local/lib/apply-changes) to ensure a consistent environment.

-The script will alert the user if the X session or user login should be restarted to finish applying changes.
+For changes that affect currently running programs, `apply-changes` will alert the user if the X session or user login should be restarted to finish applying changes.

 ## Window manager status bar
 Status bar daemon [`xwin-statusd`](Scripts/wm_status.sh) is forked